 I’m always looking for fun Christmas treats to make for my kids and to serve at holiday get together’s.
 And the easier they are to make the better!
 These brownie Christmas trees are super easy to make.
-You can have them made and decorated in less than two hours.
-They are an easy quick dessert for last minute holiday classroom parties.

 This post may contain affiliate links.